Digital Privacy Under Attack: Challenges and Enablers: Background and Survey Methodology

-In the privacy research community, the irreconcilable contrast between enhancing privacy and increasing utility is well noted~\cite{gui2019encrypted}.
-It is indeed true that the greater the amount of privacy in data collection to be maintained, the higher increasing value of the commercial value generated.
-At the same time, it will also bury increased danger of privacy risks.
-To effectively ensure privacy, data curators shall choose to add a certain amount of noise to the sensitive features of the data.
-However, such an approach will inevitably undermine the utility and eventually degrades the performance of the system.
-This phenomenon is commonly known as `privacy-utility trade-off', which is illustrated in~\Cref{fig:tradeoff}.
-We can observe that the analytical value of the data is the main reason for the privacy utility trade-off (discussed later in \Cref{recAttackLQ}).
+The trade-off between enhancing privacy and maintaining utility is widely recognized \cite{zamani2023privacy}.
+Increasing the collection of personal data may increase commercial value, but also increase the privacy risks.
+Ensuring privacy effectively, data curators often add noise to sensitive features, but this compromises utility and system performance, known as the ``privacy-utility trade-off'' \cite{zamani2023privacy}.
+This trade-off is illustrated in \Cref{fig:tradeoff}, with the analytical value of the data being the main driver.

-To this end, \Citet{liao2019tunable} designed a adjustable measurement method for information leakage and explored its applications in privacy-utility tradeoff. \Citet{li2020tiprdc} proposed a framework that extracts an intermediate representation from the original data to achieve the removal of private information while retaining the discriminate features required.
+To this end, \Citet{liao2019tunable} designed an adjustable measurement method for information leakage and explored its applications in privacy-utility trade-off. \citet{zamani2023privacy} found the upper and lower bounds of the ``privacy-utility trade-off'' under the condition of satisfying bounded privacy constraints.
+The privacy-utility trade-off in noise-based privacy-preserving methods has been extensively explored and understood in the literature.
+Studies have focused on various differential privacy settings, aimed at balancing the privacy and utility implications over different types of private queries \cite{nanayakkara2022visualizing}.
+Further discussion on this aspect is provided in \Cref{sec-counter}.

-For privacy-preserving methods based on noise addition, the privacy utility trade-off has been extensively studied and well understood in the literature.
-Most works focused on several kinds of \textit{DP} environments, and more toward balancing the impact of the privacy vs. utility for different private queries ~\cite{he2014blowfish}.
-In several traditional privacy attacks such as reconstruction attacks, the privacy utility trade-off is also an aspect that has been widely and well-studied.
-We will discuss this part with more details in~\cref{recAttackLQ}.